quantumresource/zxQentiana/README.md

 The calculations are performed inside the browser without the need to install python or use a server that runs python.
 This is enabled by the Pyodide package that bring the python scientific stack to the browser [see Github](https://github.com/iodide-project/pyodide).

 ## Installation
-For compilation and development the following (common) packages are required:
+For compilation and development the following packages are required:

 - python 3
 - wget
 - git
+- pyodide (halfway compiled): The address in the makefile needs to be adjusted to point to the pyodide directory.
+Get it from [Github](git@github.com:iodide-project/pyodide.git)

 The Makefile automatically downloads the remaining dependencies and creates the folder 'website_files' that needs to be hostet on a website:
 ```